zipreport/zipreport/README.md

 ### Paged.js

-[Paged.js](https://www.pagedjs.org/) is an amazing javascript library that performs pagination of HTML documents for print, under MIT license.
+[PagedJS](https://www.pagedjs.org/) is an amazing javascript library that performs pagination of HTML documents for print, under MIT license.
 It acts as polyfill for W3C specification for print, and allows the creation of headers, footers, page numbers, table of contents, etc. in the browser.

+To use PagedJS capabilities, [zipreport-server](https://github.com/zipreport/zipreport-server) must be used as a backend.

 ### Available backends

-#### zipreport-server/zipreport-cli
+#### Zipreport-Server

+[zipreport-server](https://github.com/zipreport/zipreport-server) is a headless browser daemon orchestrator, designed specifically to work with ZipReport.
+It can be either installed locally or run via docker.

-This is the recommended backend to use, that enables full usage of client-side JavaScript and leveraging the Paged.js capabilities.
+zipreport-server is the only supported backend that enables full usage of client-side JavaScript and leveraging the PagedJS capabilities.

-[zipreport-cli](https://github.com/zipreport/zipreport-cli) is an electron-based command-line utility used to convert webpages to PDF.

-[zipreport-server](https://github.com/zipreport/zipreport-server) is a daemon that allows the usage of zipreport-cli via API.

 #### WeasyPrint

 This backend is provided for compatibility.
-For new projects, please use zipreport-cli or zipreport-server.
+For new projects, please use zipreport-server.

 [WeasyPrint](https://weasyprint.org/) is a popular Python library to generate PDFs from HTML.
 It doesn't support JavaScript, and CSS is limited.

-#### wkhtmltopdf

-This backend is provided for compatibility.
-While it supports some JavaScript, it's not able to run Paged.js.

-[Wkhtmltopdf](https://wkhtmltopdf.org/) is a binary utility based on QtWebKit to generate PDF files from HTML pages.
-While it features some JavaScript and CSS support, the underlying library is obsolete.

 ### Documentation